 Dr. Marta Romano received her DVM degree cum Laude from the University of Pisa (Italy) in 2009.
 In 2013, she completed a Master in Small and Exotic animals anesthesia and pain management, and in 2014 she obtained a Ph.D. with a thesis on the stress response to surgery and anesthesia in dogs.
 Dr. Romano spent a few years working in private practice in Italy before moving to the United States in 2013.
 She completed her residency in veterinary anesthesiology at Cornell University and is board-certified with the American College of Veterinary Anesthesia and Analgesia (ACVAA).
 Currently, she works as a clinical assistant professor at the University of Florida.
 Her main research interests are pain management of small, large and zoo animals, and the development and application of new regional anesthesia techniques.
 More bio information regarding Dr. Romano may be found at the University of Florida website.

 Dr. Teresa DeFrancesco, DACVIM, DACVECC, North Carolina State

 Dr. Terri DeFrancesco is a Professor in Cardiology and Critical Care with tenure at the North Carolina State University, College of Veterinary Medicine, in Raleigh, NC.
 She is also the Assistant Department Head in the Department of Clinical Sciences and Small Animal Focus Leader.

 Dr. DeFrancesco completed her DVM degree at Cornell University (Ithaca, NY) and also completed a small animal rotating internship at Virginia Tech with residencies in Cardiology and Emergency/Critical Care at the College of Veterinary Medicine at NC State University.
 She is double boarded in Cardiology and Emergency and Critical Care and has been on faculty at NC State since 1995.
 She has been the recipient of numerous teaching and clinical awards including the Cobblestone TAGS Faculty Excellence Award in Cardiology Endowment, a two-time recipient of the Pfizer Norden Teaching award, a six-time recipient of the Clinician of the year award, and the NCVMA NCSU Clinician of the year award.
-Dr. DeFrancesco is an author of 70 peer-reviewed publications of clinical relevant research studies, clinical reviews, case series and case reports and 16 book chapters.
+Dr. DeFrancesco is an author of 70 peer-reviewed publications of clinically relevant research studies, clinical reviews, case series and case reports and 16 book chapters.
 She is a nationally and internationally recognized speaker with over 200 hours of continuing education in clinical cardiology and emergency medicine.